 Goulash with dumplings

 I shouldn’t have had a double espresso on Saturday night after our concert.
-Especially since it was actually 12.30 a.m. on Sunday morning.
+Especially since it was actually after midnight so it was really Sunday morning!
 It had been such a lovely evening that we stopped at a cafĂ© in the old town and sat outside chatting in the warm darkness.
 We didn’t realise how late it was.
 However the late night coffee meant that I was absolutely hyper when we got back to the apartment.
 James fell asleep straight away but I was wide awake for another two hours or so.
 I read my book and prowled around the room.
 It was also party time in Prague and a number of revellers sounded as if they were just underneath our bedroom window.
 But to be fair that wasn’t what kept me awake, it was my self-inflicted caffeine hit that did that.

 So I was a bit tired when James woke me, but I did want to get out and see the city so I forced myself into the shower and that revived me a bit.
 At the recommendation of James’ colleague Gerry, we had breakfast at ObecnĂ DĆ«m, five minutes walk from our apartment.
 It’s a splendid grand old cafĂ© decorated in Art Nouveau style.
 We sat outside and watched the world go by while I ate my muesli with yoghurt and fruit followed by bread rolls with honey.
 Meanwhile James got stuck into a Czech breakfast which consisted of sausages with horseradish sauce, followed by apple strudel!